Dates: 10 July – 31 October 1940

 RAF Total Losses: 1,012 aircraft | 537 airmen

-Note: The aircrew and aircraft losses have come from the comprehensive account in After the Battle Then and Now.
+Note: The aircrew and aircraft losses have come from the comprehensive account in The Battle of Britain: Then and Now by Winston G. Ramsey.
 RAF numbers are for Fighter Command.
 Luftwaffe numbers cover both fighters, bombers and other aircraft.

 “What General Weygand called the Battle of France is over.
 I expect that the Battle of Britain is about to begin.”